-Supplies and consumables for field and laboratory operations will be procured, inspected, and accepted as required from vendors approved by the project manager, or designee in Table 2, or the respective subcontractor responsible for the data collection activity.
+Supplies and consumables for field and laboratory operations will be procured, inspected, and accepted as required from vendors approved by Cleco Power, LLC, or the respective subcontractor responsible for the data collection activity.
 Acquisition of supplies and consumables related to groundwater analyses will be the responsibility of the laboratory per established standard methodology or SOPs.